vsousa/poolABC/cran-comments.md

 ❯ Found the following (possibly) invalid DOIs:
     DOI: 10.1111/1755-0998.13834
       From: DESCRIPTION
-      Status: Not Found
+      Status: Forbidden
-      Message: 404
+      Message: 403

-I got this DOI from molecular ecology resources.
-The manuscript related with this package was accepted there.
-The article is still not online but it should be up soon.
+This DOI leads to a manuscript about the package and the associated method in Molecular Êcology Resources.
+The manuscript is not open acess but the link works and should let you read the abstract and acess relevant links.

 ❯ checking installed package size ...
 NOTE
     installed size is  7.0Mb
     sub-directories of 1Mb or more:
       data      2.7Mb
       extdata   3.5Mb

 This includes data that is required as an example for some of the functions.